jmic/altcha-lib-rs/README.md

 **Not part of this library:**
 - Methods to call ALTCHA's spam filter API
 - machine-to-machine ALTCHA
-- Store previously verified challenges to prevent replay attack prevention
+- Store previously verified challenges to prevent replay attacks

 ## Setup